jinghao/jinghao.github.com/_posts/2008-10-27-american-automobile-industry-in-desperation.md

 So what do they do?

-They desperately <a href="http://www.reuters.com/article/businessNews/idUSTRE49Q6J320081027">beg the already-strapped Treasury</a> for money and assistance to help GM and Chrysler merge.
+They desperately [beg the already-strapped Treasury](http://www.reuters.com/article/businessNews/idUSTRE49Q6J320081027) for money and assistance to help GM and Chrysler merge.